jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/me/index.md

 - Terracotta, JMS-via-Terracotta
 - Maven, Tapestry 5, Spring, Hibernate, HSQL, MySQL
 - Testframework, Quartz, JMeter, Hyperic, Rest API
+- No judgment, but using high-resolution images of Miss Switzerland in Victoria's Secret apparel as our test data may have been our most… motivating QA decision ever.
+Needless to say, that release was tested more thoroughly than any before it.

 We built platforms for:
 - fashion-and-you (Suisse)